Teaching kids about money: 9 ways to start

 Even before your tot enters kindergarten, you can familiarize them with the concept of bartering: exchanging goods or services for something of comparable value.

-Try this with toys at first, then consider getting a grocery store playset that lets you and your little one roleplay as a cashier and customer.
+Try this with toys first, then consider getting a grocery store playset that lets you and your little one roleplay as a cashier and customer.
 These playsets typically include a shopping basket, plastic produce and a child-sized cash register you can use to teach how financial transactions work.

 As your kid gets a bit older, they may even hone their bartering skills with friends by trading baseball cards, Pokémon cards or other children’s collectibles.
 (Remember Pogs?!)

 As an added bonus, this can also sharpen their social skills.
-(I’ve never been more popular than when I snagged Ken Griffey Jr.’s rookie card back in third grade!)
+(I’ve never been more popular than when I snagged Ken Griffey Jr.’s rookie card in third grade!)

 2. Teach them about bills and coins — Ages 3 to 7